-{\em Some implications of the DCDM$-$} Concrete realizations of $\Lambda$DDM scenarios as the ones considered in this work may arise (for instance in the context of the `super weakly interacting massive particle' (superWIMP) class of exotic particle physics models~\cite{CoviEtAl1999,FengEtAl2003,FengEtAl2003b}, whose super weak couplings make them evade many observational constraints \cite{AllahverdiEtAl2015,Feng2010}.
-To connect with parameters of these models, we can estimate typical orders of magnitude for the decay rate, $\Gamma \approx (50\,{\rm Gyr})^{-1}(g_{\rm eff}/(10^{-18}\,{\rm or}\,10^{-16}))^2(m/(0.01\,{\rm or}\,0.02\,{\rm GeV}))$ $\times (\eps/0.007)^{2\,{\rm or}\,4}$, where $g_{\rm eff}$ is the coupling constant for the decay, $m=m_\dcdm$ is the mass of the decaying particle, and the model-dependent power index is $2$ for particle of spins $\leq 1$, and $4$ for e.g. gravitino production.
-The decaying particle must have properties similar to CDM candidates, which sets a lower mass bound of $m\gtrsim 5$~keV from structure formation if it is thermally produced in the early universe \cite{VielEtAl2005,BoyarskyEtAl2009,IrsicEtAl2017,YecheEtAl2017,Schneider2018}, raising to the MeV mass scale depending on couplings to standard model particles \cite{BoehmEtAl2013a} (irrelevant for thermal production in hidden sectors \cite{FengEtAl2008d}).
-If produced non-thermally, the Tremaine-Gunn limit \cite{TremaineEtAl1979} of $m\gtrsim 1$~keV \cite{BoyarskyEtAl2009b} applies only to fermions.
+Concrete realizations of $\Lambda$DDM scenarios as the ones considered in this work may arise for instance in the context of the `super weakly interacting massive particle' (superWIMP) class of exotic particle physics models~\cite{CoviEtAl1999,FengEtAl2003,FengEtAl2003b}, whose super weak couplings make them evade many observational constraints \cite{AllahverdiEtAl2015,Feng2010,Choi:2021uhy}.
+The decaying particle must have properties similar to CDM candidates, which sets a lower mass bound of $m\gtrsim 5$~keV if it is thermally produced in the early universe \cite{VielEtAl2005,BoyarskyEtAl2009,IrsicEtAl2017,YecheEtAl2017,Schneider2018}, raising to the MeV mass scale depending on couplings to standard model particles \cite{BoehmEtAl2013a} (irrelevant for thermal production in hidden sectors \cite{FengEtAl2008d}).
+For non-thermally produced fermions, the Tremaine-Gunn limit \cite{TremaineEtAl1979} of $m\gtrsim 1$~keV \cite{BoyarskyEtAl2009b} applies.